 In December 2013, Eli was fortunate to follow a masterclass by Michael Ackerman, one of his primary sources of inspiration, in Paris.
 Later on, he participated in a Magnum workshop by photographer Jacob Aue Sobol at Copenhagen.
 Both of them critically contributed to an in-depth empowerment of his work.
 A selection of the work produced during this workshop was exhibited at the Copenhagen Photofestival.

-Eli is a member of the international collective Noise, Pictura and Dutch Contemporary Photography.
+Eli is awarded Ilford MASTER, amongst Sebastião Salgado.
+He is a member of the international collective Noise, Pictura and Dutch Contemporary Photography.